 Taigh Chearsabhagh Museum & Arts Centre is a hub for people to meet, share ideas, learn new skills and experience exhibitions and events that are imaginative and stimulating.

-The island location and environment are very important to the work we do, the place, the Gaelic language, culture and heritage are part of our identity.
+Our island’s location and environment are fundamentally important to the work we do.
+The place, the Gaelic language, and its culture and heritage are an integral element of our identity.

-We have regular visual art, moving image and heritage exhibitions, we have live music events, art classes for children and adults, writers groups and events and a new Education & Outreach programme.
+We present regular visual art, moving image and heritage exhibitions, as well as live music events, art classes for children and adults, writers groups and a community-focused education & outreach programme.

-Located in Lochmaddy, the main port of entry to North Uist, Taigh Chearsabhagh Museum & Arts Centre is located on the shoreline of a marine Special Area of Conservation.
-The sea and sky directly influence the artistic and cultural life of Taigh Chearsabhagh.
+Located in Lochmaddy, the main port of entry to North Uist, Taigh Chearsabhagh Museum & Arts Centre is located on the shoreline of a marine Special Site of Scientific Interest (SSSI).